devkimchi/blog/content/posts/2023/2023-07-31-gh-copilot-for-apim-policies.md

 If you want to learn more about APIM and APIM policies, the following links might be helpful.

 - [Azure API Management key concepts][apim]
+- [Quickstart: Create a new Azure API Management service instance by using the Azure portal][apim quickstart portal]
+- [Azure APIM policies][apim policies]
 - [Implement API Management][apim learn]

 [image-01]: /2023/07/gh-copilot-for-apim-policies-01.png